 - 1. Designing, implementing and evaluating the EPP's conceptual framework through work with all constituents. - 2.
 Developing, monitoring, and revising the College of Education Strategic Plan - 3.
 Communicating progress toward Strategic Plan goals to constituents. - 4.
 Making recommendations regarding resources needed to implement planning goals. - 5.
 Working with the COE Webmaster to review the College of Education website to ensure that the website is current and accurate. - 6.
-Submitting minutes to the office of the COE Chair and Dean.

-1.3.8 Recruitment, Retention, and Advising Committee

-- a.
-This committee will include at least three (3) members of the College of Education - b.
-Annually reviewing the College of Education recruiting materials to ensure that program material is described clearly and consistently in publications and catalogs. - c.
-Working with the COE Webmaster to review the College of Education website to ensure that the website is current and accurate. - d.
-Submitting minutes to the COE Chair and Dean.

-1.3.9 College of Education Advisory Council
+Submitting minutes to the office of the COE Chair and Dean. - 1.3.8 Recruitment, Retention, and Advising Committee - a.
+This committee will include at least three (3) members of the COE and at least one (1) Professional Advisor invited to attend. - b.
+Maintain the COE Recruiting, Retention, and Advising (RRA) plan, including but not limited to the following: - 1.
+Identify, document, and evaluate RRA goals. - 2.
+Ensure the plan aligns with the BHSU strategic plan or strategic enrollment plan(s) or initiatives and the COE mission statement. - c.
+Annually review the COE recruiting materials to ensure that program material is described clearly and consistently in publications and catalogs. - d.
+Work with the COE Webmaster to review the College of Education website to ensure that the website is current and accurate. - e.
+Collaborate with the COE committees for accreditation purposes. - f.
+Submit minutes to the COE Chair and Dean. - 1.3.9 College of Education Advisory Council - a.

-- a.
 This Council shall include the Dean-Ex-Officio, Chair of COE (Council Chair), Director of Field Experiences, and P-12 public school district administrators and teachers. - b.
 Permanent members of the Council will include the Dean, the COE Chair, the Director of Field Experiences, and COE Assessment Coordinator.
-The remaining members will be appointed by the Chair - c.
+The remaining members will be appointed by the Chair. - c.
 The Council shall be responsible for: - 1.
 Serving in an advisory role to the College of Education. - 2.
 Meeting twice a year, in the fall and spring. - 3.
 Assisting the College in accomplishing its goals. - 4.
 Ensuring collaboration and input from stakeholders for education program decision-making, placements, assessments, and partnerships. - 5.
 Serving as ambassadors for the College of Education. - 6.
-Submitting minutes to the Office of the Dean.

-1.3.10 Ad Hoc Committees
+Submitting minutes to the Office of the Dean. - 1.3.10 Ad Hoc Committees - a.

-a.
 Ad Hoc committees shall be created within the College as deemed necessary by the COE Chair, who shall create and staff these committees.